youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 This section is meant to just scratch the surface of Deep Transfer Learning and how that is accomplished with TensorFlow and Keras.
 It is one thing to say, 'just remove the FCN layer from the pre-configured CNN' and another to see what that means in the software.

-The resources mentioned above are very good for deep treatment of transfer learning.
+The resources mentioned above are very good for a deep treatment of transfer learning.

 For this post we will look to see how to use VGG16 for transfer learning.
-My Github repo will use VGG16, VGG19 and shows you how to use all both models for transfer learning.
+This Github repo will use VGG16, VGG19 and shows you how to use both models for transfer learning.
 There are number of CNN architectures in the Keras library to choose from.
 Different CNN architectures have very different performance characteristics.

 To setup the Deep Learning models for transfer learning, we have to remove the fully connected layer.
-Create the VGG16 class and specify the weights as 'imagenet' weights and include_top=False.
+Create the VGG16 class and specify the `weights` as 'imagenet' weights and `include_top=False`.
 This will pre-initialize all of the weights to be those trained on the ImageNet dataset, and remove the top FCN layer.

 ![CNNNewFCN](./notebook_images/vgg16_model_setup.png)